scds/text-analysis-2/visualize.md

 ![](assets/img/spacy-displacy.png)

-DisplaCy will start up a simple web server on your local machine to produduce a visualization that you can access through your web browser.
+DisplaCy will start up a simple web server on your local machine to produce a visualization that you can access through your web browser.

 After running the script (`F5`), wait until the console returns: